SAP-archive/teched2021-developer-keynote/section/first-steps-ai/README.md

 Let me show you that your first AI call is just around the corner and you can get it for free.

 In the [Discovery Center](https://discovery-center.cloud.sap/viewServices?category=all) you get an overview of SAP AI technology offered via the Business Technology Platform.
-You simple need to select the "AI & Machine Learning" filter under the "By capability" filter
+You simple need to select the "AI & Machine Learning" filter under the "By Capability" filter

 ![DiscoAI](disco_ai.png)
 There  you find the AI Business Services which are reusable and support you in automating corporate processes.
-They address common SAP needs like to classify data records or customer service requests or to automate your document information extraction processes;
+They address common SAP needs like to classify data records or customer service requests or to automate your document information extraction processes. ( [Data Attribute Recommendation](https://discovery-center.cloud.sap/serviceCatalog/data-attribute-recommendation?region=europe(frankfurt)), [Service Ticket Intelligence](https://discovery-center.cloud.sap/serviceCatalog/service-ticket-intelligence?region=all), [Document Information Extraction](https://discovery-center.cloud.sap/serviceCatalog/document-information-extraction?service_plan=blocks-of-100-records&region=all).
+[Document Classification](https://discovery-center.cloud.sap/serviceCatalog/document-classification?region=europe(frankfurt)))

-Or you can build your own chatbot by using SAP Conversational AI.
+Or you can build your own chatbot by using [SAP Conversational AI](https://discovery-center.cloud.sap/serviceCatalog/conversational-ai?region=europe(frankfurt)).

-And with the newly released AI Core you can handle the execution and operation of your AI assets in a standardized and scalable way.
+And with the newly released [AI Core](https://discovery-center.cloud.sap/serviceCatalog/sap-ai-core?service_plan=standard&region=europe(frankfurt)) you can handle the execution and operation of your AI assets in a standardized and scalable way.

-For the demo I'll use the AI Business Service Business Entity Recognition that detects and highlights entities from unstructured text, such as in an email.
+For the demo I'll use the AI Business Service [Business Entity Recognition](https://discovery-center.cloud.sap/serviceCatalog/business-entity-recognition?region=all) that detects and highlights entities from unstructured text, such as in an email.
 Besides training your custom model with your own data it also comes along with a pretrained models, which gives us a quickstart to use ready-to-go machine learning models very easily.
 I'll use this later on.

 To setup the service I go to my global account in [BTP](https://cockpit.eu10.hana.ondemand.com/cockpit/#/globalaccount/41e745dc-a635-4ad4-85c3-502f71eda7f1/accountModel&//?section=SubaccountsSection&view=TilesView) and use the Booster to speed up the time of setting up the service.